 Election 2020 is Vote-By-Mail in NJ

-Due to COVID-19, Governor Phil Murphy has signed an Executive Order stating that voting in the November general election in New Jersey will be done by mail.
+Due to COVID-19, Governor Phil Murphy has signed Executive Order 177 stating that voting in the November general election in New Jersey will be done primarily by mail.

 Returning Your VBM Ballot

 VBM Ballots can be mailed at the Post Office, placed in a standard mailbox, brought to the polling place on Election Day, delivered to the Essex County Board of Elections Office, placed in an Essex County Mail-In Ballot Drop-Off Box.
 See information below for each option.

 |Returning your VBM ballot:||Instructions:|

 |by USPS Mail||Ballot must be postmarked on or before Nov.
 3 and be received by the Essex Board of Elections on or before Nov.
 10.|

 |to your polling place||Bring your ballot to your polling place by 8:00 pm on Election Day, November 3, 2020.|

 PLEASE NOTE: Only you, the voter, can bring your ballot to your polling place on Election Day.

 |to the Essex County Board of Elections Office|